hemeda3/semantic-router/README.md

 # Semantic Router (Java Version)

-Semantic Router is a superfast decision-making layer for your Large Language Models (LLMs) and agents.
+Semantic Router is a superfast decision-making layer for your Large Language Models (LLMs) and agents based `spring-ai` project .
 Rather than waiting for slow LLM generations to make tool-use decisions, Semantic Router uses the magic of semantic vector space to make those decisions — routing requests using semantic meaning.

 ## Quickstart